amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 ### Moving the Cursor by Criteria
-Move to the cursor to the...
+Move the cursor to the...
 |      Event      |    Command
 |-----------------|---------------
 next occurence of a specific character on the current line | ```f``` + ```character```